ElementalRenderer/Elemental-Renderer/README.md

 - **Flexible Pass Definition**: Define custom render passes with lambda functions
 - **Cycle Detection**: Detects and reports dependency cycles

-The render graph system eliminates the need for manual setup of render pass dependencies, making it easier to create complex rendering pipelines
+The render graph system eliminates the need for manual setup of render pass dependencies, making it easier to create complex rendering pipelines.

-The system automatically determines that the GeometryPass depends on the ShadowPass because it reads from the "ShadowMap" resource that ShadowPass writes to, basically ensuring they execute in the correct order.
+The system automatically determines that the GeometryPass depends on the ShadowPass because it reads from the "ShadowMap" resource that ShadowPass writes to, ensuring they execute in the correct order.

+## Demo Scenes

+ElementalRenderer comes with several demo scenes showcasing different features:

+- **Shadow Mapping**: Demonstrates shadow techniques
+- **PBR**: Shows physically-based rendering with various materials
+- **Post-Processing**: Illustrates post-processing effects
+- **Custom BRDF**: Examples of custom lighting models
+- **Node Shader**: Demonstrates the node-based shader system

+These demos provide practical examples of how to use the various features of ElementalRenderer.

+## Documentation

+Comprehensive documentation is available:

+- **Getting Started Guide**: Quick introduction to using ElementalRenderer
+- **API Reference**: Detailed documentation of all classes and functions
+- **Tutorials**: Step-by-step guides for common tasks
+- **Examples**: Code samples demonstrating specific features

 ## Requirements

 - C++17 or later
-- CMake 3.10 or later
+- CMake 3.14 or later
 - GPU with OpenGL support

 ## Dependencies